mixxxdj/website/content/news/2009-12-23-mixxx-18-preview.md

 major new features have matured and are almost ready for public testing.

-[ ]{.Apple-style-span style="white-space: pre;"} Our main focus for 1.8
+Our main focus for 1.8 has been improving the library, which is a direct result of continued feedback from our users.
-has been improving the library, which is a direct result of continued feedback from our users.
 We're also excited to have been able to address several other major feature requests, and we think 1.8 is a big step in the right direction.

 ## Library